SnakiestCarrot/PokemonTeamBuilder/README.md

 ### styles.css
 The css file defining the color scheme and styling of our entire project.

-### testData.js
-This file is used for debugging and testing purposes, it creates some fake data in order to more easily develop our app.

 ### utilities.js
 Contains certain helper functions to the model to make the model less cluttered.